-Opened to full navigation in 1811, the Huddersfield Narrow Canal links the towns of Ashton-under-Lyme in Lancashire, to Huddersfield in Yorkshire.
+Opened to full navigation in 1811, the Huddersfield Narrow Canal links the towns of Ashton-under-Lyne in Lancashire, to Huddersfield in Yorkshire.

 You can walk the 7 mile section from Huddersfield to Marsden, enjoying beautiful scenery, the occasional weavers cottage and dominating Mills - legacies from our industrial past.

 Along the route from Linthwaite to Tunnel End you'll find interactive interpretation panels that explain the history of the canal and the communities in the Colne Valley.